 Landscape architecture is a creative discipline that focuses on intervention in the landscape through imaginative design, strategic thinking and scientific precision.
 It analyses, represents, reclaims, reinvents and constructs Landscapes as places with meaning.
 It is positioned at the interface between art and design, and the physical, natural and social sciences.

 Our programme is committed to educating designers who are creative, inventive, intelligent, rigorous and ethical in their practice as both students and professionals.
-Our staff are also designers, makers and theorists who engage with landscapes that are local and global in their ongoing research practice.
+Our staff are also designers, makers and theorists who engage with both local and global landscapes in their ongoing research practice.

 Our programme is structured in three interconnected strands: design, theory and techniques.
-We have a unique relationship with the Royal Botanic Garden Edinburgh, where you will learn about plants and horticulture from world-leading researchers and scientists.
-You will have the opportunity to take up practical placement opportunities worldwide.
-We also offer exchange opportunities with renowned landscape architecture institutions in Europe and Australia.
+We have a unique relationship with the Royal Botanic Garden Edinburgh (RGBE), where you will learn about plants and horticulture from world-leading researchers and scientists.

-Design work focuses on the building blocks of landscape architecture including spatial concepts, exploration, function, planning and representation.
+Design work focuses on the principles of landscape architecture including spatial concepts, exploration, function, planning and representation.
 You will also study techniques of drawing, IT, art practices and theories of physical geography, architectural and landscape history and landscape construction.
 You will study with architecture students on some courses.

 Design work becomes more focused and complex.
 You will take courses which focus on landscape planning and the study of urban landscapes with a particular emphasis on urban design and urban regeneration.
 Studio work is supported by contemporary landscape theory, applied landscape theory and technical courses covering aspects of detailed design.

 Design courses advance depth of exploration and resolved proposition, with focus on increasingly self-directed work.
-You will also complete a self-directed dissertation via a design or research route and compile a carefully curated academic portfolio.
+You will also complete a self-directed dissertation, via a design or research route and will compile a carefully curated academic portfolio.